kpdavi/easo-dyn-occ/README.md

 ## Sharing/Access information

 Research permits to conduct surveys for Eastern screech-owl were secured with the City of Fort Collins Natural Areas Department.
+The Eastern Screech-Owl monitoring program is ongoing and **potential users of the data are encouraged to contact [Rob Sparks](mailto:Rob.Sparks@birdconservancy.org?subject=inquiry%20about%20Eastern%20Screech-Owl%20project) for additional information or potential for collaboration.**

 ## Code/Software